aws-samples/amazon-sagemaker-build-train-deploy/07_invoke_API/README.md

-# Invoke the API from a client
+# Module 7: Invoke the API from a browser

 To perform inference from a client application, you will use a web tool called **ReqBin**, which allows to send HTTP requests to APIs.